A Caveat and Affiliates

 Top 6 seeds to grow in an aeroponics system:

-Basil is one of the most common plants used for cooking and seasoning food to give it a fresh flavor.
+Most people know Basil as one of the most common plants used for cooking and seasoning food to give it a fresh flavor.
 You can also make it into an herbal tea to help calm and relax the body and mind.
+While usually considered a flavor additive, basil also provides some macronutrients, such as calcium and vitamin K, as well as a range of antioxidants.

 Tomatoes are rich in vitamins such as A, C, K and B6 , Folate, Calcium, Magnesium, Potassium and Iron!
 No wonder they’re one of the top choices for many people looking to grow veggies at home.
 This is especially if you plan on eating tomatoes raw to get their natural nutrients instead of cooked.
 In some cases, some of them don’t actually get absorbed by the body.